St Ives, Cornwall: Festivals

 John Knill, a former mayor, constructed the Knill Steeple, a granite monument overlooking the town.
 In 1797, Knill laid down instructions for the celebration of the Knill Ceremony, which was to take place every five years on 25 July (St James's Day).
 The ceremony involves the Mayor of St Ives, a customs officer, and a vicar accompanied by two widows and ten girls who should be the "daughters of fishermen, tinners, or seamen".
+The ceremonies used to have athletic games, called the "Knillian games", which included Cornish wrestling.

 A second celebration, of perhaps greater antiquity, is St Ives Feast, a celebration of the founding of St Ives by St Ia, which takes place on the Sunday and Monday nearest to 3 February each year.
 It includes a civic procession to Venton Ia, the well of St Ia, and other associated activities.
 It is one of the two surviving examples of Cornish Hurling (in a gentler format than its other manifestation at St Columb Major).

 A third festival is the St Ives May Day, a modern revival of West Cornwall May Day celebrations that were once common throughout west Cornwall.

 The St Ives September Festival celebrated its 30th anniversary in September 2008.
 It is one of the longest running and widest ranging Festivals of the Arts in the UK lasting for fifteen days and includes music (folk, jazz, rock, classical & world), poetry, film, talks and books.
 It was founded in 1978 as a joint venture by local entrepreneurs and the International Musicians Seminar.
 Many local artists open up their studios to allow visitors to see how their art is produced.
 There is free music in many pubs almost every night, and concerts.
 Many events are held at the Western Hotel or St Ives Guildhall.
 St Ives has a 500-seat theatre which hosts some of the festival events.